Alisa J. Winkler

 Research in East Africa is primarily in conjunction with multidisciplinary teams studying major faunal accumulations, with an emphasis on recovering hominoid fossils and deciphering the ecological context in which hominoids lived and evolved.
 Study of the small mammals from these sites adds information on the associated faunal community.
 Paleoecological inferences from the small mammals aid in the reconstruction of Neogene climates, and the role climate change played in the evolution of hominids and other taxa.
 Comparisons of East African small mammals with taxa from other parts of Africa and Eurasia support conclusions drawn from the large mammal fauna that intra- and intercontinental dispersal was a major factor affecting community change during the Neogene.

-Alisa's current projects include the study of rodents from Kanapoi, northern Kenya (4 Ma; with Fredrick Manthi, National Museums of Kenya), Khasm el Raqaba, Egypt (Miocene; with Greg Gunnell, University of Michigan), Drotsky’s Cave, Botswana (Pleistocene; with Larry Robbins; Michigan State University), early Miocene sites in Uganda and Kenya (with Laura MacLatchy, University of Michigan), and Tugen Hills sites in central Kenya (15-4 Ma; with Andrew Hill, Yale University).
-Work also continues on the exceptional collection of the hare, Serengetilagus, from Laetoli, Tanzania (4-3 Ma; with Yukimitsu Tomida, National Science Museum, Japan).
+Alisa's current projects include the study of rodents from Kanapoi, northern Kenya (4 Ma; with Fredrick Manthi, National Museums of Kenya), Drotsky’s Cave, Botswana (Pleistocene; with Larry Robbins; Michigan State University), early Miocene sites in Uganda and Kenya (with S. Cote, University of Calgary and Laura MacLatchy, University of Michigan), and Tugen Hills sites in central Kenya (15-4 Ma).
+Work also continues on the exceptional collection of the hare, Serengetilagus, from Laetoli, Tanzania (4-3 Ma; with Yukimitsu Tomida).

 Alisa is also active in studies of Pleistocene mammals (large and small) from Texas, including continued systematic work on the Fyllan Cave local fauna (Austin), and description of a large muskox from northern Texas.

-Alisa continues to teach Human Anatomy to Medical and Health Professions Students as an Assistant Professor with the Department of Cell Biology, University of Texas Southwestern Medical Center at Dallas.
+Alisa continues to teach Human Anatomy to Medical and Health Professions Students as an Associate Professor with the Department of Cell Biology, University of Texas Southwestern Medical Center.

 Winkler, A. J., C. Denys, and D. M. Avery.
 2010.
 Chapter 17: Rodentia.
 Pp. 263-305, in (L. Werdelin and W. J. Sanders, eds.), Cenozoic Mammals of Africa.
 University of California Press, Berkeley.